 The U.S. dollar is the most traded currency in the world.
 But against which currencies does the dollar trade the most?
 Which are the most traded currency pairs?

-As I mentioned in Top Most Traded Currencies, the foreign exchange (forex, for short) is the most liquid market in the world.
+The foreign exchange (forex, for short) is the most liquid market in the world.
 Unlike equities, currencies and currency derivatives are traded by several agents.
 It’s not only about you and me, but also about large corporations, governments and central banks.
 On average, $5 trillion are traded each day on forex.

 There’s no doubt the U.S. dollar is the most traded currency.
 With the U.S. economy being the largest in the world and given the importance of the U.S. Federal Reserve, the dollar has a status no other currency has.
 Still, like a coin, there’s always two sides.
 The dollar must be traded against other currencies.
 Thus, the question to ask is: Which currencies does the dollar trade against the most?
 And eventually, there may be some pairs that are heavily traded and don’t involve the U.S. dollar at all.